Custom Domains

 Viewing domains

-The domain list shows each domain along with its type (Free, Cluster, or Custom), the associated proxy cluster, and the current validation status.
+The domain list shows each domain along with its type (Free, Cluster, or Custom), the associated proxy cluster, and the current verification status.

-If a custom domain becomes unvalidated - for example, after a DNS configuration change - you can click Validate to trigger a new CNAME lookup.
+If a custom domain returns to Pending Verification status - for example, after a DNS configuration change - you can click Verify Domain to trigger a new CNAME lookup.

 Deleting a custom domain